 Sliced complaint sushi grade fish of choice

-Any desired garnishes: black sesame seeds, homemade compliant sriracha, Whole30 Approved Chipotle Mayo from Primal Kitchen Foods, etc
+Any desired garnishes: black sesame seeds, homemade compatible sriracha, Whole30 Approved Chipotle Mayo from Primal Kitchen Foods, etc

 Bamboo sushi mat